UMCUGenetics/requant/README.md

 Most of this was developed on a laptop, then relevant scripts were copied to an HPC to apply them to more data.
 Lots of minor edits happened to make things work for particular datasets hence some scripts occur multiple times in various folders, reflecting what analysis exactly they were involved in.

 For general usage, I suggest running `requant.py` and ignoring the rest.
 After various versions to produce plots I removed all the irrelevant code for the algorithm itself and turned it into a command-line tool.
 I tested `requant.py` on a few models to ensure it produces the exact same output as the models in the paper, but it can now change the modification and k-mer size using arguments rather than having to change hard-coded values.
-All the other files are just included for reproducability.
+All the other files are just included for reproducibility.

 # Usage